Facial Recognition isn’t confined to the realms of computer science. It has solid business applications.

 It’s the part of applied machine learning that can detect and identify human faces, a problem that has been notoriously difficult for computers up to now.
-And with this has burst open a whole new world of exciting possibilities and challenges for businesses, governments, and individuals alike.
+And this has burst open a whole new world of exciting possibilities and challenges for businesses, governments, and individuals alike.

-If you’re a business leader and have been wondering what the fuss is all about, and whether there’s some utility in this new development, we’ve got you covered.
+If you’re a business leader and have been wondering what the fuss is all about and whether there’s some utility in this new development, we’ve got you covered.
 In this article, we’ll look at the history of Facial Recognition, its development, current uses, controversies, deployment, and many more facets.

 Let’s get started!

 The technology has been around for some time for all the hype and media coverage surrounding Facial Recognition.
 The first serious algorithmic work in detecting faces was the Viola-Jones Object Detection Framework published in 2001.
 Though a general-purpose framework for identifying objects within images, it was quickly applied to face detection with very good success.
 The main reason for this algorithm’s popularity was its speed; while the training process was excruciatingly slow, the detection process was extremely fast.

 As early as 2001/2004, the average desktop computer running this algorithm was able to process a 300px X 300px frame in 0.07 seconds (more here).
 The accuracy rates, though not comparable to what humans can achieve, were impressive at 90%.